profmcc/shapeshift-affiliate-tracker/butterswap-partial/BUTTERSWAP_OBJECTIVE_AND_LESSONS.md

 - CSV export functionality
 - Command-line interface

-### ❌ **Not Achieved**
+### ❌ **Not Achieved (Yet)**
-- Finding affiliate transactions
+- Finding affiliate transactions (no current activity)
-- Validating affiliate system
-- Testing with real affiliate data
+- Testing with real affiliate data (system ready for when activity starts)
+- **Note**: This is expected - affiliate program may not be launched yet

 ## 🎯 **Next Steps & Recommendations**

-### 1. **Address Validation**
+### 1. **Activity Monitoring & Launch Readiness**
+- Monitor the affiliate address for future activity
-- Research correct ShapeShift affiliate address on Base
+- Set up alerts for when ShapeShift launches affiliate program on Base
-- Check ButterSwap documentation for affiliate system
+- Prepare for when affiliate transactions start appearing
-- Verify if affiliate system is actually implemented
+- Consider this a "launch-ready" system rather than a failed implementation

 ### 2. **Bug Fixes**
 - Fix event log parsing issues